Looking for more help on How to Edit PDF?

 - Consult the How to Edit interactive guide.

 - You can leave a comment below for the author of this tutorial.

-In this tutorial, learn how to edit PDF files, including text and graphics, using the Content Panel in Acrobat X.
+In this tutorial, learn how to edit PDF files, including how to edit PDF images and text, using the Content Panel in Acrobat X.